dannyjameswilliams/gpc/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which demonstrates using the core `gpc` function on bundled data

 ``` r
 library(gpc)